Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and

-The top and middle panels of Figure~\ref{fig:fpeaks} show the posterior distributions of the frequency peaks for the $f_{2,i}$ and the $f_2$ modes, respectively.
+The top and middle panels in Fig.~\ref{fig:fpeaks} show the posterior distributions of the frequency peaks for the $f_{2,i}$ and the $f_2$ modes, respectively.
 (The bottom panel in this figure will be discussed below.)
 The posterior distributions are constructed using a Gaussian kernel density estimator and setting the bandwidth equal to the frequency resolution given by the FFT (which will be different depending on the time window considered).
-Each column corresponds to a certain EoS, from left to right {\tt SLy4}, {\tt HShen}, {\tt DD2} and {\tt LS220}.
-The upper row shows the hybrid version of each EoS, and the lower one the tabulated version.
+Each column corresponds to a certain EOS, from left to right {\tt SLy4}, {\tt HShen}, {\tt DD2}, and {\tt LS220}.
+The upper row shows the hybrid version of each EOS and the lower one the tabulated version.
 The different colors refer to several distances to the source, that range from $D =25$ Mpc to $D =200$ Mpc.
-For the $f_{2,i}$ mode, shown in the top panel of Figure~\ref{fig:fpeaks}, differences between the treatment of thermal effects in the EoS are only detectable for {\tt SLy4} (first column) and {\tt HShen} (second column).
-These two EoS show the largest deviation in the frequency peaks as a result of the distinct consideration of thermal effects.
+For the $f_{2,i}$ mode, shown in the top panel of Fig.~\ref{fig:fpeaks}, differences between the treatment of thermal effects in the EOS are observed\footnote{We consider that the differences in the peak frequencies are ``detectable" when the posterior distributions for the frequency peaks do not overlap.
+The distributions overlap when their full widths at half maximum do so.} for only {\tt SLy4} (first column) and {\tt HShen} (second column).
+These two EOSs show the largest deviation in the frequency peaks as a result of the distinct consideration of thermal effects.